prakash090200/Face-mask-Detection-model-website-security-Testing/README.md

 To run the application i made use of
 * Wampserver64
 * sublimeText editor for writing codes.
+* To run it Type on url
+   localhost/foldername where u stored ur files/first.php
 ---
 # screenshots
 ### Homepage